 How many bottles of supplements do you have in your home?
 Be HONEST here.
 You likely have more bottles than you want to admit.

-Supplement bottles are often pushed for profit and have no ingredient integrity (hello GMOs), truthful advertising, or honesty.
+Supplement bottles are often pushed for profit and have no ingredient integrity, truthful advertising, or honesty.
 You might have bought bottles because of a claim that they would make you skinny, or ease your discomfort, or provide you with any hope for a better outcome than what are dealing with now.
 But how many of them actually WORKED?
 How many showed you tangible results?
 The realistic answer is few to none.

 When you buy a supplement, you’re TRUSTING that what’s on the label is actually in it.
-But what if it’s not, and you’re paying top dollar for fillers and straight-up lies?!
+But what if it’s not, and you’re paying top dollar for fillers and straight-up lies?! (hint: supplements are often low quality, contain irritating additives/fillers, and most of the raw materials are imported without strict regulation regarding safety and purity).

 A few recent cases paint this fraudulent picture clearly: